gfm11/Movie-Budget-Predictor/README.md

 again to import the data.

+To run the website, run this command in your terminal:

+python app.py

+and follow the forwarded port!

 To view where we got the percentages for our calculations, you can visit these links.
 Average ticket prices: https://www.the-numbers.com/market/